flowmo-ai/open_ai_client/README.md

   #Cancels a run that is `in_progress`.
   result = api_instance.cancel_run(thread_id, run_id)
   p result
-rescue OpenAI::ApiError => e
+rescue OpenAIClient::ApiError => e
   puts "Exception when calling AssistantsApi->cancel_run: #{e}" end
 # Setup authorization
-OpenAI.configure do |config|
+OpenAIClient.configure do |config|
 end

-api_instance = OpenAI::AssistantsApi.new
+api_instance = OpenAIClient::AssistantsApi.new
-body = OpenAI::CreateAssistantRequest.new # CreateAssistantRequest |
+body = OpenAIClient::CreateAssistantRequest.new # CreateAssistantRequest |

 begin
   #Create an assistant with a model and instructions.
   result = api_instance.create_assistant(body)
   p result
-rescue OpenAI::ApiError => e
+rescue OpenAIClient::ApiError => e
   puts "Exception when calling AssistantsApi->create_assistant: #{e}" end
 # Setup authorization
-OpenAI.configure do |config|
+OpenAIClient.configure do |config|
 end

-api_instance = OpenAI::AssistantsApi.new
+api_instance = OpenAIClient::AssistantsApi.new
-body = OpenAI::CreateAssistantFileRequest.new # CreateAssistantFileRequest |
+body = OpenAIClient::CreateAssistantFileRequest.new # CreateAssistantFileRequest |
 assistant_id = 'assistant_id_example' # String | The ID of the assistant for which to create a File.